Grimdark Magazine is currently closed for submissions.

 - Clear contractual expectations and obligations.

-Grimdark Magazine is a grimdark fantasy and sci-fi pro-paying market for authors and artists.
+Grimdark Magazine is a grimdark fantasy and sci-fi market for authors and artists.
 Working in a sub-genre means we are after a very specific style of story or image.
-We want dark settings, grey characters of both sexes, morally ambiguous decisions, and plenty of grit.
-Joe Abercrombie, George R.R.
-Martin, Robin Hobb, Mark Lawrence, Scott Lynch, Graham McNeill, Deborah A. Wolf, Dan Abnett and R. Scott Bakker are our favourite authors.
+We want dark settings, grey characters, morally ambiguous decisions, and plenty of grit.
+Joe Abercrombie, Anna Smith-Spark, George R.R.
+Martin, Robin Hobb, Anna Stephens, Mark Lawrence, Scott Lynch, Graham McNeill, Deborah A. Wolf, Dan Abnett, and R. Scott Bakker are our favourite authors.
 Buy a copy of our magazine to see exactly what we’re after.

 All submitted works must be: